-This details the impact our pupil premium activity had on pupils in the 2021-2022 academic year.
+This details the impact our pupil premium plan on pupils in 2022-2023 academic year.

-Data outcomes show that many of the initiatives and support put in place to support pupils in receipt of PP have been effective in narrowing the attainment gap between PP and non PP pupils.
+Data outcomes show that many of the initiatives and support put in place to support pupils in receipt of PP have impacted on narrowing the attainment gap between PP and non-PP pupils, although writing remains a priority.

-In 2021-22 pupil premium funding was used to improve the teaching of phonics for teachers and teaching assistants through CPD.
-Through this CPD the teaching of phonics has become more impactful on closing the gap between non PP and PP pupils.
-This is evident in internal phonics assessments results in EYFS and KS1.
+In 2022-23 pupil premium funding was used to improve the teaching of phonics and reading for teachers and teaching assistants through CPD.
+Through this CPD the teaching of phonics and reading has become more impactful on closing the gap between non-PP and PP pupils.
+This is evident in phonics assessments results in EYFS and KS1.

-1:1 school led reading tuition was delivered by a designated Teaching Assistant, alongside additional interventions after school.
+One-to-one and small group phonics and reading tuition was delivered by school led Teaching Assistants, via additional before, during and after school interventions.
 This data shows an increase in PP pupils reading and phonics attainment.
-As a result, school led reading tuition will continue in 2022-23 in order to support PP pupils to achieve ARE by the end of KS1.
+As a result, school led reading tuition will continue in 2023-24 in order to support PP pupils to the end of KS1.

-We used pupil premium funding to support PP pupils wellbeing.
-Our Thrive data indicates that pupils who have received Thrive interventions through small group and individual sessions show an increased resilience and social and emotional wellbeing.
+We used a proportion of pupil premium funding to support PP pupils wellbeing.
+Our Thrive data indicates that pupils who have received Thrive interventions through small group and individual sessions show an increased resilience and social and emotional wellbeing, resulting in a positive impact upon the learning process and increased pupil progress.

-End of year assessments for 2021-22 show that the focus on accelerating the progress and attainment of pupils in receipt of PP is essential.
-This must continue in 2022-2023 in order to continue to close the attainment gap between PP pupils and non PP pupil and to increase the overall attainment outcomes in reading, writing and mathematics.
+End of year assessments for 2022-23 show that the focus on accelerating the progress and attainment of pupils in receipt of PP must continue.
+This is essential in order to narrow the attainment gap between PP pupils and non-PP pupil and to increase the overall attainment outcomes in phonics, reading, writing and mathematics.